How cooking at home can help you lose weight

 - Add fruits and vegetables to every meal.

-- Instead of excess salt and fat, use vinegar, herbs, and spices for flavour.
+- Instead of excess salt and fat, use vinegar, herbs, and spices for flavor.

 - Start with lean protein sources like chicken breast and black beans to keep calories, fat, and saturated fat in check.